Advertisement

 Its small size and a large percentage of Digital Nomads mean that you do make friends easily.
 The crowds here seem younger and it might not suit the over-30s digital nomads.
 Tulum is a great place for scuba diving, you can dive in the Caribbean Sea or the many cenotes dotted around the area.

-Accommodation can be found on Airbnb or the Facebook group Rentals in Tulum.
+Accommodation can be found on or the Facebook group Rentals in Tulum.
 A quick look shows nice one-bedroom flats available for around $750 – $950 per month, with most of them having a communal pool included.

 Co-working spaces